Skip to main content

 Can I run a 70B model on a laptop?

 Only with heavy quantization (Q2, 2-bit) and CPU fallback.
 Impractical.
-Laptops are suited for 7B models.
+Laptops are suited for 7B models — see how to run a local LLM on a laptop for RAM tiers and thermals.
 For 70B, use a desktop with RTX 4090+.

 Is RTX 4090 overkill for personal use?